ALASdoo/alasdoo_com_v2/content/english/articles/what-does-a-rebranding-process-include-beside-a-new-logo.md

 Renovating the workspace in new colors and spirit was extremely fun and has brought a sense of inspiration and anticipation for all.
 Through the design of the new workspace, we have communicated our ideas, the sentiment, and the values we want to promote.
 We even put up our values on a wall to be the first thing that any potential employee who comes on the premises for a job interview sees.

 A family, which also includes our work family, always celebrates their successes.
 That is why we had a rebranding party to mark this milestone and have the opportunity to share the meaning and spirit of it with all the employees.
-We even had a signature cocktail named “Alas” to promote what is the most important to us: napisati sastojke
+We even had a signature cocktail named “ALAS” to promote what is the most important to us: napisati sastojke

 # SLIKA KOKTEL LISTE

-We believe that we have made huge progress in being better recognized by potential employees and clients, and our brand being associated with the values that built Alas into the company it is today.
+We believe that we have made huge progress in being better recognized by potential employees and clients, and our brand being associated with the values that built ALAS into the company it is today.

-About the author
-Tajana Somogyi
-Chief Brand Officer
-Whether it is just a graphic design for company gifts and wallpapers or complex UX and branding projects, Tajana approaches every task studiously.
-She aims to fully understand the business goals behind the decision and, on the other hand, how users will receive the final result and what pain points are solved by it.
-Design with intention and thorough research is what she is passionate about.